IonicaBizau/clp/README.md

 ## :dizzy: Where is this library used?
 If you are using this library in one of your projects, add it in this list. :sparkles:

  - [`a-csv`](https://github.com/jillix/a-csv) (by jillix)—A lightweight CSV parser.
  - [`arc-asm`](https://github.com/IonicaBizau/arc-assembler)—An ARC assembler written in Node.JS.
  - [`birthday`](https://github.com/IonicaBizau/birthday)—Know when a friend's birthday is coming.
- - [`blah`](https://github.com/IonicaBizau/blah)—A command line tool to optimize the repetitive actions.
  - [`cdnjs-importer`](https://github.com/cdnjs/cdnjs-importer)—Easy way to import a library into CDNJS.
  - [`cli-gh-cal`](https://github.com/IonicaBizau/cli-gh-cal)—GitHub like calendar graphs in command line.
  - [`diable`](https://github.com/IonicaBizau/diable)—Daemonize the things out.